Jacob-Lasky/iseetv/README.md

 This is the IseeTV project.
+It was created due to the lack of dockerized IPTV clients.
+The spirit of the project is "ease" - meaning:
+- Easy to navigate
+- Easy to deploy
+- Easy to contribute

 ## Roadmap:
 - [] Integrate EPG